front-end-intermediate/session-2/readme.md

 }
 ```

-Note that arrow functions have an implicit return.
+Note: arrow functions have an implicit return.

-Establish a default page and call navigate to set the initial view:
+Establish a default landing page and call navigate to set the initial view:

 ```js
 if(!location.hash) {